Iago-Boardy/python-exercises/README.md

 ---

-Feel free to explore each section for detailed exercises and projects related to the Python Pro Bootcamp.
+Feel free to explore each section for detailed exercises and projects related to the Python Bootcamp.
 Happy coding!